Bug #5494

 The names .kb and .eb are allocated by the Closure compiler when we compile the SaxonJS source code - they are liable to change every time we build the product.
 The fact that you're using these short names essentially means you're accessing an internal method/interface that we didn't realise users should want or need.
 We need to look more closely at what you're doing here and whether we need to make something internal into a public/stable API.

-Updated by Jai B almost 2 years ago
+Updated by Jai B over 2 years ago

 I'm basically just trying to replace an element, ff:component with the